Vitol and Carlyle's Varo merge with Argos to create downstream powerhouse

-LONDON, May 28 (Reuters) - Varo Energy, a joint venture between the world’s top oil trader Vitol and private equity firm Carlyle Group, is expanding its reach in Europe through a merger with Dutch-based storage and trading company Argos, the companies said on Thursday.
+LONDON (Reuters) - Varo Energy, a joint venture between the world’s top oil trader Vitol [VITOLV.UL] and private equity firm Carlyle Group, is expanding its reach in Europe through a merger with Dutch-based storage and trading company Argos, the companies said on Thursday.

 The deal will give Vitol, which will control a third of the new group, access to a wider swathe of northwest Europe beyond Varo Energy’s current presence in Switzerland and Germany.